sunrisedangercobb/osx.abracaappit/README.md

 # osx_apps-AbracaAppIT
 A basic shell script wrapped as osx app to allow you to create osx apps out of shell scripts.

-This was developed as an IT helper originally and became quite useful over time.
-The premise was to write scripts for the one off use cases and give users an easy way of using them, hence turning a script into a button push.

-For user input osascript is used for a more native look.
-This is also a good example of how to use osascript in CL to accomplish the execution of a script (and admin like actions) by an average user.
+This concept came to me as an IT admin, I had several one off cases where users needed to do something that was to complex or that they didn't really have rights/auth to do.

+I began to write little programs and then wrap them up as an osx app to allow easy execution.

+This project works as a helper and as an example of how to create an app and capture user input for the result.
+For user interaction osascript is used.
+This gives your script a very native feel and the app format really discourages the average user to not dig any deeper.